Fans mourning Lisa Marie Presley’s death at age 54 - NewsBreak

 In 2011, she was honored by former Tennessee Governor Bill Haslam for her charity work.
 Four days later, then Memphis mayor AC Wharton Jr. issued a proclamation honoring Lisa Marie for her charitable work in the city.

-However, tragedy struck again when her 18-year-old son Benjamin Keough took his own life in 2020.
+However, tragedy struck again when her son Benjamin Keough took his own life in 2020.

-Elvis, along with both his parents, his twin brother, and his grandson are buried on Graceland’s property.
+Elvis, along with both his parents, his grandmother and his grandson are buried on Graceland’s property.

 As of now, there is no word on funeral arrangements for Lisa Marie.Copyright 2023 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.